hcarnes/hcarnes.github.io/_posts/2020-2-18-javascript-symbol.markdown

 permalink:  javascript_symbol
 ---

-In the last post, we learned that we can access the index of an array in the modern `for...of` loop by using the `entries()` iterator which implements a method of the new primitive type `Symbol`.
-You are probably familiar with the older primitive types: undefined, null, boolean, Number, String, and Object. `Symbol` is a **new** primitive type!
-What can `Symbols` be used for?
+In the last post, we learned that we can access the index of an array in the modern `for...of` loop by using the `entries()` iterator which implements a method of the new primitive type Symbol.
+You are probably familiar with the older primitive types: undefined, null, boolean, Number, String, and Object.
+Symbol is a **new** primitive type!
+What can Symbols be used for?

 1. to define properties for objects for iteration
 2. to define a global registry of objects